JustGoodUI/dante-astro-theme/src/content/pages/about.md

 <br/>

 # Life Highlights
-- Educational background in international law with a specialisation in peace building through justice and conflict resolution studies in post-conflict countries.
+- Educational background in international law with a specialisation in peace building through justice and conflict resolution.
 My expertise lied in finding and implementing alternatives to traditional forms of justice and peace building to reconstruct a broken society sustainably.

 - I worked as a legal attaché at the United Nations where I represented France in diplomatic duties, to then learn programming in search for more impact, opportunities, creativity, and fun!